aman5319/portfolio/tech_blogs/Machine Learning/entropy.md

 There is another one more of way looking at **entropy from Clausius** -

-    entropy as the unavailability of energy to do useful work a practical way to understand what entropy means beyond just counting microstates.
+Entropy as the unavailability of energy to do useful work a practical way
+to understand what entropy means beyond just counting microstates.

 What does this mean?